michaelmenesescs/mix-searcher/DOCKER_README.md

-# Laravel Application Docker Setup
+# Laravel Music Library Application Docker Setup

-This document provides instructions for running the Laravel application using Docker.
+This document provides instructions for running the Laravel music library application using Docker.

 ## Prerequisites